trnsrt/ts/_drafts/financial-freedom.md

 Traditional finance has been around since ancient times, and by that I mean pre-digital times.
 While transitioning to digital world, legacy financial systems emerged as the real winners.
 Why?
 First of all, commercial activity has boomed thanks to digitalization.
 As its identical twin, financial activity has also expanded significantly.
 However there is more to the story:

 Digital life comes with many perks, such as speed, ease of use, accessibility and so on.
-However there is one catch: The two sides involved in a digital transaction do not see or even know each other.
+However, there is one catch: The two sides involved in a digital transaction do not see or even know each other.
 So, how to trust to the other side?
 The need for trust - or a better word 'a trusted intermediary' - has grown enormously with the new digital era.
 A financial intermediary, in essence,  brings 'trust' to the table in a transaction.

 Having dutifully performed this core function, financial institutions have enjoyed an enormous growth in revenues, profits and market capitalization over the last couple of decades.